Hailed by reviewers as "a colossal musical mind" with a "transcendent technique",

 Chamber Choice.
 In October 2015 Jonathan and the Quartet

-will be recording a follow up CD of Polish Piano Quintets by
+recorded a follow up CD of Polish Piano Quintets by

 Jonathan is also recording the complete